Work in Progress

 Ewer Mordaunt (1761 - 1808).
 He went into the East India Company in London in 1777 as an 'established' clerk in the Tea and Drug Warehouse.

 - Henry Mordaunt (23rd September 1784 - 15th September 1820).
-He became a Bengal Cadet with the East India Company in 1799.
+He became a Bengal Cadet with the East India Company in 1799, Lieutenant in the 7th Regiment Native Infantry in 1801 (and again in 1810, advancing up in seniority), and Captain in 1814 ( The East India Register and Directory for 1820 2nd edition).
 His death, as Captain Henry Mordaunt of the 7th Regiment Native Infantry, at Malwa(?) in the East Indies, on 15th September 1820, was reported in the Times of 20th March 1821; "an officer highly esteemed and universally regretted by all who knew him" - I don't think that is they quite what they meant to say!

-William Mordaunt (b.
+- William Mordaunt (b.
 1806) who, according to East India Company records (Type his name on this search page and then click on his name on the next page) held at the National Library, was a writer who married Ann Rechay in Berhampore, in the Bengal presidency, on 17th June, 1828.
-His age, I presume not his bride's, was given as 22 years.
+His age, I presume not his bride's, was given as 22 years which would mean he was born under a year after the wedding of William Osmond and Francesca.

-The next two names do not appear in any family line that I have detected so far.
+The next names do not appear in any family line that I have detected so far.

 Martin O. Mordaunt, according to East India Company records (Type his name on this search page and then click on his name on the next page) held at the National Library, died in Bengal on 5th April, 1818.